garrandall/popular-music-data/tracks/that-girl-maxi-priest-shaggy.md

 Take you on a high
 Even make you fly

-That girl(ooh) that kind of girl
+That girl(oh) that kind of girl
-That girl(ooh) that kind of girl
+That girl(oh) that kind of girl

-Mmmmmmm, she's outspoken
+Mmm, she's outspoken
 I'm heartbroken
 Just the kind of girl to keep my love life rolling